verbb/formie/docs/developers/events.md

 ```

 ### The `afterDeletePdfTemplate` event
-The event that is triggered after an pdf template is deleted.
+The event that is triggered after a pdf template is deleted.

 ```php
 use verbb\formie\events\PdfTemplateEvent;